Buy Dethroning the King: The Hostile Takeover of Anheuser-Busch, an American Icon

 While InBev was the aggressor, Anheuser-Busch fell victim to its own insularity and hubris.
 It was too risk-averse, too provincial, too hemmed-in to an aging strategy, and too unwilling to accept that the world was rapidly changing whether it liked it or not.

 Money talks, bullshit walks.
-Cash for shares = money.
-American pride = bullshit.
-Icon sentimentality = bullshit.
+Cash for shares is money; American pride and icon sentimentality are bullshit.
 How many other countries have had their signature brands gobbled up by gringo corporations?
 It’s only fair it happens to us too.
 And at that price:

 [A] payout from InBev “basically gave the shareholders in cash on day one what we hoped to deliver them over three years, after a lot of hard work and a fair amount of risk,” Sandy Warner said.
 “So you say to yourself, they are more confident than we that they can get the costs out, and they’re really good at getting costs out.”